Do you need a roof repair or perhaps a total roof replacement?

 In addition, you should look at their Google reviews, Better Business Bureau reviews, Yelp reviews, Trust Pilot reviews, and other similar sites.

-Key Questions to Ask Your Roofing Contractor
+Questions to Ask Roofing Companies Before You Hire Them

 Depending on the extent of the repairs required, you’ll want to ask a lot of questions before you decide to sign off on the estimate – or even send it to your insurance company!